Gran Canaria Tourist Guide

 If you prefer a quieter atmosphere and you’d like to try your luck, there are two casinos in Gran Canaria, the Casino Las Palmas situated inside the Hotel Santa Catalina in the city of Las Palmas, and the Gran Canaria Casino, which you’ll find in the Hotel Meliá Tamarindos in San Agustín.

 And don’t forget Meloneras with its stylish and contemporary bars and cafés.
-There are plenty of places to chill out and watch the sunset while enjoying your favorite tipple.
+There are plenty of places to chill out and watch the sunset while enjoying your favourite tipple.